 All of those flash points, like lightning, require a forest dry enough to burn.

-What has caused this year’s fires?
+What caused 2023’s fires?

 A graph showing the cause of wildfires in Canada: natural, human, or undetermined.
 For 2023.

-But the facts don’t support the claims.
+But the facts didn’t support the claims.

 What about forest management?